kotajacob/metservice-go/README.md

 godocs documentation will give you an idea of the values the API will return, but the best way to figure it out is just messing with it a bit.

+For a longer more practical example see [metweather](https://git.sr.ht/~kota/metweather) a cli app built with this library.

 Discussion and patches can be found [here](https://lists.sr.ht/~kota/public-inbox).

 ## Example